Winux Tries to Mimic Windows While Staying Fully Linux

 However, rather than introducing new concepts, Winux focuses on imitation, trying to position itself as a transition-friendly environment for users accustomed to Windows who want minimal change when moving to Linux.
 The current stable version, Winux 11.25.12, is based on Ubuntu 24.04.3 LTS “Noble Numbat” and runs the Linux kernel 6.14.

-However, one of its important requirements is at least 32 GB of disk space.
+However, one of its requirements is at least 32 GB of disk space.
 Keep this in mind if you plan to try Winux in a virtual machine, and make sure you allocate enough storage.
-In addition, WinBoat depends on Docker, so installing Winux also installs Docker by default.
+In addition, as I said, WinBoat depends on Docker, so installing Winux also installs Docker by default.
 Snap and Flatpak support are also provided out of the box.
 Application management is performed via KDE’s Discover Software Center.

 Application management is handled through KDE’s Discover software center.